Grants Compliance Supervisor

 - Advanced.
 In addition to the beginner and intermediate-level skills, I am also able to: create macros, perform horizontal lookups, create functions and formulas, use pivot tables, use solver, use goal seek.

-07I understand that this position in hybrid with an estimated two days in the office per week.
+07I understand that this position is hybrid with an estimated three days in the office per week.
+I also understand that multi-day vacations are restricted between July 1 and September 30 annually to support completion of the Single Audit.